Utilizing both sides of the balance sheet could help parents gift assets to children in a tax-efficient manner.

 Here is one scenario: You decide to help your daughter with the purchase of a house, so you plan to gift her investments that have appreciated over the years for the down payment.
 But is this the right move?

-A good first step is to speak with a tax professional to understand the potential tax implications for your daughter as the recipient of those securities and whether there are other options that might achieve the same outcome in a more tax-efficient manner.
+A good first step is to speak with a tax professional to understand the potential tax implications for both you as the gift giver and your daughter as the recipient of those securities and whether there are other options that might achieve the same outcome in a more tax-efficient manner.

 For example, if you gift your daughter securities and she then sells them to buy a house, she will likely need to pay capital gains tax on the difference between the original purchase price and the stock's selling price.
 For highly appreciated securities, the tax bill could amount to a large portion of the intended gift.